vastus lateralis muscle

 Functional Contribution of the muscle

-In everyday life, the quadriceps muscle group as a whole allows a person to stand up from sitting, walk up or down stairs along with basic walking and running.
+In everyday life, the quadriceps muscle group as a whole allows a person to stand up from sitting, and walk up or down stairs along with basic walking and running.
 These muscles are not active while standing with knees fully extending, but become active during the heel-strike and toe-off phases of gait.

 Strengthening Exercises: